houseabsolute/List-SomeUtils/README.md

 # NAME

-List::MoreUtils - Provide the stuff missing in List::Util
+List::SomeUtils - Provide the stuff missing in List::Util

 # SYNOPSIS

     # import specific functions

-    use List::MoreUtils qw(any uniq);
+    use List::SomeUtils qw(any uniq);

     if ( any { /foo/ } uniq @has_duplicates ) {
         # do stuff